Community Dance Day: Sunday 16 March @ Key Theatre, Peterborough

 This isn’t your standard workshop.
 It’s an explosion of joy and creativity, packed with good vibes, inspiring moments, and an atmosphere that encourages celebration of self in the most dynamic way possible.
 Whether you’re there to reconnect with yourself, spark your creativity, or just soak up the energy of a room filled with unapologetic brilliance, this workshop is the perfect space to do so.

-Children's Creative Movement and Sensory Workshop with Chloe’s Dance Company (for under-16s)
+Children's Creative Movement and Sensory Workshop with Chloe’s Dance Company (for under-18s only)

 Enjoy a true spectacle of dance!
 Watch practitioners of Shiamak Bollywood Dance, along with Jenna Unwin and Faith Falayi from our recent Cypher project, and trained artists in Classical Indian and Lithuanian dance styles as they take to the stage and put on a fun and interactive show.
 Be sure to clap along, or join in from your seats.